 Some of the best hunting dogs in Kansas at Ringneck Ranch

 Our staff utilizes a variety of breeds in escorting hunts at the ranch.
-Most of the traditional pointing breeds are represented including Brittanys, French Brittanys, German Shorthaired Pointers, German Wirehaired Pointers, English Setters, English Pointers, Weimaraners and Vizslas.
+Most of the traditional pointing breeds are represented including Brittanys, French Brittanys, German Shorthaired Pointers, German Wirehaired Pointers, English Setters, Llewellin Setters, Labrador Retrievers, English Pointers, Boykins and Vizslas.

 Which breed is best?
 Depends on what you want and with the understanding that the textbook answer is “there is usually more variation within a breed than there is between breeds.”